 Psoriasis is a common chronic (meaning lifelong) non-contagious and inflammatory skin disease which tends to follow a course of flare-ups (known as exacerbations: periods when symptoms are severe) and periods of remission (where symptoms are mild or non-existent).
-Psoriasis most commonly presents itself with very scaly red or white patches of skin.
+Psoriasis most commonly presents itself with very scaly red or white patches of skin and can be found on the hands, face and scalp among other parts of the body.
 Symptoms can appear at any age, but are most likely in the early stages of adulthood or in later life − around 50–60 years of age.

 Patches of Psoriasis are biologically distinct from classic dry skin (also known as Xerosis) and are classified as erythrosquamous, meaning both blood vessels and deeper epidermal skin layers are involved.
 Psoriasis is caused by a defect in cell growth.
 A genetic predisposition is an underlying factor.
 Other factors that may be responsible are: